 Meaning of Intestate

 According to the Merriam-Webster dictionary, intestate means “having made no valid will.”
 This means that in order to avoid having your property distributed based on state laws of intestacy, you must not only state your wishes for your assets after your death, but you must also strictly adhere to your state’s requirements for the formation and execution of a valid Will.
-If any of the follow elements are found to be lacking in a will, then a probate court may deem the Last Will ‘invalid’.
-Without a valid will, the deceased will be stated as dying, ‘intestate”.
+If a will is found to be lacking any of the following elements, then a probate court may deem the Last Will ‘invalid’.
+Without a valid will, the deceased will be stated as dying, “intestate.”

 The Four Elements Required for a Will to be Valid

 The four main elements required for a will to be valid are testamentary intent, testamentary capacity, execution free of fraud, undue influence, duress or mistake, and proper execution.